PowershellGroup/Write-Log-Module/README.md

 1. Download the <a href="https://github.com/PowershellGroup/Write-Log-Module/release">latest release</a>.
 2. Extract the zipped folder.
 3. Place the "Write-Log" folder in your project's folder or in a location the script can access under the context it will be ran.
-4. Add the Using statement pointing to the Write-Log-Class.psm1 file, please note using statements must be the very first lines of your script.
+4. Add the Using satement pointing to the Write-Log-Class.psm1 file, please note using statements must be the very first lines of your script.
 In this example the Write-Log folder containing the file is in the root folder with the script calling it.
 ```ps1
 using module ".\Write-Log\Write-Log-Class.psm1"
 ```

-1. See <a href="#usage-of-the-class-version">Class Version Usage</a> section for examples on how to configure the log location and add entries.
+5. See <a href="#usage-of-the-class-version">Class Version Usage</a> section for examples on how to configure the log location and add enteries.

 ### Installation of Module Version

 1. Download the <a href="https://github.com/PowershellGroup/Write-Log-Module/releases">latest release</a>.
 2. Extra the zipped folder.
 3. Ensure the Write-log.psm1 remains in a folder called "Write-Log" and place the Write-Log folder in your project's folder or in a location the script can access under the context it will be ran.
 4. Import the Module.
 In this example the Write-Log folder is in the root of the project folder.
 ```ps1
 $module = "$PSScriptRoot\Write-Log"
 if(!(test-path $module)){